How much is snowmobile insurance in Ontario?

 Bundle and save on snowmobile insurance

-Move your auto or home insurance over to us and save 20% on snowmobile insurance and 5% on the rest.
-As an insurance outlet and supermarket for over 70 of Canada’s top insurance companies, we have access to some of the best snowmobile, home and auto rates in Ontario.
+Combining snowmobile coverage with your auto or home insurance can save you 20% on your snowmobile policy and 5% on the rest.
+As a brokerage for over 70 of Canada’s top insurers, we have access to some of the best snowmobile, home and auto insurance rates in Ontario.
 You never have to shop around again, we’ll do it for you and take care of all the details.
-If your sled is registered and you’ve got a valid driver’s license, we can get you insured today for less than you think.
-1-800-731-2228
+If your sled is registered and you have a valid driver’s license, we can get you insured today for less than you think.

 Who can legally ride a snowmobile in Ontario?